glycerine/zygomys/README.md

 It borrows certain constructs from Clojure, and aims to make scripting and configuration very easy with a minimal footprint.

-Zygomys's features have evolved to the point where it is a distinct dialect.
-This was done to support certain critical features like raw string literals, to support for certain scheme and clojure idioms, and to make it easier to use as a library within a larger program.

-It is ideally suited for driving complex configurations and providng your project with a domain specific language customized to your challenges.
+Zygo is ideally suited for driving complex configurations and providng your project with a domain specific language customized to your challenges.
 The example snippets in the tests/*.zy provide many examples.
 The full [documentation can be found in the Wiki](https://github.com/glycerine/zygomys/wiki).

+The standalone REPL is called simply `zygo`.

 ### Features in Zygomys v1.1.3: